Ishaan-Maheshkumar/ChessSR/README.md

 Let me know if you have any questions!!!

 ***Depth is super low as of now to begin with, if you want to see max preformance you must increase it.
-(To prevent any SUPER OLD devices to crash).***
+(To prevent any SUPER OLD devices from crashing).***